ana-albergaria/LAPR2-ISEP/docs/SprintA/FURPS.md

 ### Physical Constraints

 _Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._

+* The application will be deployed to a machine with 8GB of RAM. - In this context, it limits the hardware of the machine that uses the application.